-The Property Management Committee, which advises the Governing Board on financial matters, consisted of Risto Nieminen, Anna Mauranen, Pekka Ilmakunnas, Erkki Hollo and Pekka Aula, with Timo Viherkenttä acting as an expert advisor at the beginning of the year and Kati Eriksson at the end.
-The committee held one meeting during the year.
-The Academy’s portfolio was managed by Nordea and Evli in accordance with the revised investment strategies announced in 2017 for the Academy itself, its separate funds and the foundations that it administers.
+The Property Management Committee, which advises the Governing Board on financial matters, consisted of Risto Nieminen, Anna Mauranen, Pekka Ilmakunnas, Pekka Aula and Tuula Linna, with Kati Eriksson acting as an expert advisor.
+The Academy’s assets were managed in accordance with the 2017 revision of the investment strategies for the Academy itself, its separate funds and the foundations that it administers.

 The Academy paid salaries or fees to a total of 26 persons during the year.

-The Finnish Academy of Science and Letters has been intimately involved in the mentoring programme for researchers arranged jointly by the Academy of Finland and the Council of Finnish Academies from May 2017 onwards, for which Olavi Nevanlinna has been the chairman of the steering committee and the Secretary General a member of that committee.
+The Finnish Academy of Science and Letters has been intimately involved in the mentoring programme for researchers arranged jointly by the Academy of Finland and the Council of Finnish Academies from May 2017 onwards, for which Olavi Nevanlinna has been the chair of the steering committee and the Secretary General a member of that committee.

 The Governing Board was asked during the year to propose members for a number of working groups and committees, and the Academy is now represented in numerous institutions and organizations at home and abroad.

 Risto Nieminen continued in the working group on Research, Development and Innovation within the project for drawing up a road map for the “Higher Education and Research in 2030” scenario, and Pekka Aula was appointed to the steering group of the ministry’s Team Knowledge Finland network.

-The Academy was represented at the Federation’s spring meeting in March by Pekka Ilmakunnas and at its autumn meeting in September by the Secretary General.
+The Academy was represented on the board of the Federation of Finnish Learned Societies by Arto Haapala, with Elina Ikonen as his deputy, and Maria Lähteenmäki, with Merja Penttilä as her deputy.
+The Academy was represented at the Federation’s spring meeting in March and its autumn meeting in September by the Secretary General.
 Dennis Bamford was the Academy’s representative on the steering group for the Publications Forum.

-Meetings and event 2018
+Meetings and event 2019

-- Professor Aro’s presentation lecture
+- Professor Tuomela’s presentation lecture

 - Spring meeting: discussions and decisions on statutory matters